kwiss/test/fullstack_1/frontend/README.md

 ### Intro

-We provide an `index.html` file.
-When opened in a browser, this one displays a simple message using React.
+We provide a skeleton app in the  `front-app` directory.
+You'll see details on how launch and visualize it in it's README.md file.

-You have to use it in order to complete all of this test's levels.
+When launched in a browser, you'll see a simple message using React.
+You have modify that app in order to complete all of this test's levels.

 ## Level 1 : React